 Assessment and curriculum are interconnected.
 Provincial exams and classroom assessments are being redesigned to align with new curriculum content.

-Equally importantly, our new provincial graduation exams will align not only with new curriculum, but with research on best practice, which highlights student centered and personalized ways of learning.
+Equally importantly, our new provincial graduation assessments will align not only with new curriculum, but with research on best practice, which highlights student centered and personalized ways of learning.

 Changes to assessment